Central Chaengwattana

 Central Chaengwattana (เซ็นทรัล แจ้งวัฒนะ), previously known as CentralPlaza Chaengwattana, is a shopping mall located on Chaeng Watthana Road, Pak Kret District, Nonthaburi in the Bangkok Metropolitan Area.

-The mall opened in 2008 and is the first shopping mall of Central Group in Nonthaburi province.
+It was opened in 2008 and is the first shopping mall of Central Group in Nonthaburi province.
 It is served by Chaeng Watthana - Pak Kret 28 MRT station of the Pink Line.

 Overview

 The mall has a total of seven floors with a basement floor included.
 It is the biggest shopping mall in the northwestern part of Bangkok compromising an area of 24 rai (38400 sqm).
 The total size of the shopping mall is some 300,000 sqm.
 The mall itself is 208 m long and 235 ms wide.
 The cost of building the mall was 6 billion Baht.
 It has nine main anchors and more than 300 variety of shops, with well-known brands.

 Central Chaengwattana has 10 different special zones which are: